lc-cs-373/fall-2024-cc/assignments/a1/README.md

 `a1/q1` contains the following starter files.

-- `q1-grammar` - An empty file which you will modify.
+- `grammar` - An empty file which you will modify.
 - `input.txt` - Sample input for the scanner.
 (Do not modify)
 - `expected.txt` - Expected output when scanner is given `input.txt`.
 (Do not modify)

-In `q1-grammar`, write a lexical specification acceptable to PLCC that skips over whitespace and skips all characters from a '#' character to the end of the line.
+In `grammar`, write a lexical specification acceptable to PLCC that skips over whitespace and skips all characters from a '#' character to the end of the line.
 The lexical specification should accept the following strings as specific
 tokens: